hashicorp/consul/website/source/docs/connect/connect-internals.html.md

 page_title: "Connect - Architecture"
 sidebar_current: "docs-connect-internals"
 description: |-
-  This page details the internals of Consul Connect: mutual TLS, agent caching and performance, and multi-datacenter Enterprise functionality.
+  This page details the internals of Consul Connect: mutual TLS, agent caching and performance, intention and certificate authority replication.
 ---

 # How Connect Works